 Step 2: Research & Compile Directories

-Use Google search operators to find both general and industry-specific directories.
+Search on Google to find both general directories and directories specific to your industry.
 Record them in a spreadsheet with these columns:

 - Name of Directory